technicat/resume/README.md

 Themes.scm exports the resume.json to HTML and PDF using [resume-cli](https://github.com/jsonresume/resume-cli) and various [themes](https://jsonresume.org/themes/) (all the ones I could find that didn't generate too many warnings or errors).
 It requires the themes be installed local to the project via npm.

+## License

+The Gauche scripts are MIT License, but my ésumé is not to be fiddled with (make your own!) and not for consumption in recruiter databases.